-I would like to acknowledge the changing global reality caused by the outbreak of this coronavirus and how it affects your authentic self.
+I would like to acknowledge the changing global reality caused by the outbreak of this coronavirus and how it may affect your sense of self.
 The immense threat to our health causes us to worry way beyond what’s good for us.

 Your Authentic Self and Inner Balance

 I’d like to note some aspects of a potential solution from the wisdom of the ancient science of Ayurveda:

 Ayurveda places great emphasis on prevention and encourages the maintenance of health through close attention to balance in one’s life, right thinking, diet, lifestyle and the use of herbs.
 Knowledge of Ayurveda enables one to understand how to create this balance of body, mind, and consciousness according to one’s own individual constitution and how to make lifestyle changes to bring about and maintain this balance.